Call: (888) 800-4PLM | Email: info@plmadvisors.com

 Accelerating innovation and increasing the number of successful new product introductions is a huge challenge for most organizations today because of their traditionally serial, fragmented, manual, and paper based processes.
 The result is that many companies suffer from NPDI practices that are slow, resource intensive, costly, inflexible, provide little visibility, and are difficult to manage and control.

-Figure 1: Traditional serial product development process with information silos.
+Traditional serial product development process with information silos

 The Solution – PLM